 57. Paragraph 1 does not limit the disclosure or use of information for the purposes of the IID proceeding and as such, members of an arbitral tribunal could discuss among themselves information provided by the disputing parties or otherwise acquired during the proceeding.
-Paragraph 1 also does not hinder the disclosure of information required, for example, under article 11, paragraph 2, subparagraph (c) to provide basic information about the IID proceeding in which an individual had been involved as an Arbitrator.
+Paragraph 1 also does not hinder the disclosure of information required, for example, under article 11, paragraph 2, subparagraph (c) to provide basic information about IDD proceedings in which an individual is or has been involved as an Arbitrator.

-58. As provided for in paragraph 1, the obligation of confidentiality does not apply if disclosure or use of information is permitted by the instrument of consent, the applicable rules or agreement of the disputing parties.
+58. As provided for in article 8, paragraph 1, the obligation of confidentiality does not apply if disclosure or use of information is permitted by the instrument of consent, the applicable rules or agreement of the disputing parties.
 For instance, the instrument of consent or the applicable rules may foresee that an Arbitrator would make a draft of the award available to the disputing parties or the arbitral institution for comments.
-This exception, however, is not provided for in paragraph 2, which relates to the contents of the deliberation, including views expressed by other Arbitrators during the deliberation.
+This exception, however, is not provided for in paragraph 2, which relates to the contents of the deliberations, including views expressed by other Arbitrators during the deliberations.